openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 ## Step 5: Choose Starting Equipment

-In a typical game of *Open Legend*, your character will start with the gear they need for the basic adventuring life.
+In a typical game of Open Legend, your character will start with the gear they need for the basic adventuring life.
 The GM, however, may decide that the campaign starts under special circumstances (such as the entire party caged in a slave convoy) that might dictate otherwise.

 Usually, though, you begin with a Wealth Score of 2, and may select up to three items of Wealth Level 2 and any number of items of a lesser Wealth Level.
 See chapter 4 for rules concerning Wealth as well as equipment details.
+After selecting your equipment, be sure to note any changes to your defenses or other statistics.

 Instead of purchasing equipment a la carte, you may also elect to choose one of the following starting packages built for common character archetypes.
-After selecting your equipment, be sure to note any changes to your defenses or other statistics.

 <div class="table-no-body"></div>
 | Archetype Starting Packages |